guangyingyuan/IBM-Cloud-Private-useful-infomation/postgres.md

 * keeper0 is automatically restarted by kubernetes as a master
 ~~~

-* switching to standby when master cannot be restarted
+* making a failure that pod can not be restarted automatically
 ~~~
 kubectl delete statefulset stolon-keeper --cascade=false
     statefulset.apps "stolon-keeper" deleted